kroma-network/tachyon/docs/development/conventions.md

 #### Greek Letters

 Greek letters are often used in explanations of mathematical processes in our comments.
-We use the "Small" version of Greek unicode letters to standardize and assist searching capabilites.
+We use the "Small" version of Greek unicode letters to standardize and assist searching capabilities.

 For example: